Updated June 27, 2018

 It’s an affordable investment

 Domain registrars (like GoDaddy) charge a minuscule annual fee to register your domain.
-You can probably register your kid’s name as a .com or .net — maybe even as one of the snazzy new domain extensions like .guru and .nyc — and still only have to pay in the neighborhood of $20 dollars a year.
+You can probably register your child’s name as a .com or .net — maybe even as one of the snazzy new domain extensions like .guru, .rocks and .nyc — and still only have to pay in the neighborhood of $20 dollars a year.
 And if, when your children grow up, they decide they don’t want their names in URL form, you really haven’t lost that much money.

 It gives them the choice, and some power, over their own identity.

-Registering a domain for your children is probably one of the safest, cheapest, and most effective ways of securing their online identity early on in their lives.
+Registering your child’s domain is probably one of the safest, cheapest and most effective ways of securing their online identity early on in their lives.
 At the end of the day, it is their name, and it’s their choice what they want to do with it.
-But the Internet is already a ubiquitous part of our lives, and there is no reason to think that is ever going to change.
+But the internet is already a ubiquitous part of our lives, and there is no reason to think that is ever going to change.
 A domain name can prove to be an effective personal branding tool when your children grow up.

 So, when you’re done consulting the baby books, head online and see if you can’t grab a dot-something to go with your favorite name.